nztim/laravel-systems/readme.md

 ##### Upgrading

+* **2.2:** Add MailLog package.
+To activate, configure and register the service provider.
+Also fix PHP 8.1 deprecation notices.
 * **2.0:** No API changes, SMTP mail config in newer format is now required for Logger. `form()` and `schema()` helpers are now in this package so can be removed from the application.